jasonincanada/squareful.io/README.md

 ## Planned Features

-* Puzzle editor
+- [ ] Puzzle editor
-    * Click squares to remove them
+  - [x] Click squares to remove them
-* Tile placement tools
+- [x] Tile placement tools
-    * Mouse-wheel square size selection
+  - [x] Mouse-wheel square size selection
-    * Hover preview
+  - [x] Hover preview
-* URL encoding of complete puzzle state for easy sharing
+- [x] URL encoding of complete puzzle state for easy sharing
+- [ ] Click on a square to find all boards with that square there